Russian artist sent to prison for anti-war message in supermarket

 After participating in a second protest, Sasha was arrested and spent a night in jail.
 “Afterwards, due to the large number of arrests and police violence, people looked for other ways to express their political opinions,” explains Sonia.

-One of the ideas that emerged on online forums was to change price tags in grocery stores to disseminate — if not prohibited — information about Russia’s war.
+One of the ideas that emerged on online forums was to change price tags in grocery stores to disseminate — if not prohibited — information regarding Russia’s war.
 “Sasha wanted to participate in this action and she placed five labels in a supermarket,” admits Sonia.
-One of them bore the inscription: “The Russian army shelled an art school in Mariupol where about 400 people had taken refuge to escape the shelling. »
+One of them bore the inscription: “The Russian army shelled an art school in Mariupol where regarding 400 people had taken refuge to escape the shelling. »

 The young woman, who had been filmed by surveillance cameras, was denounced by a supermarket customer and then arrested.
-According to Sonia, Sasha is the country’s first citizen to be criminally charged for spreading “false information” about the Russian military, under the new repressive law adopted at the beginning of March.
+According to Sonia, Sasha is the country’s first citizen to be criminally charged for spreading “false information” regarding the Russian military, under the new repressive law adopted at the beginning of March.

 As part of the criminal investigation, the Russian authorities are seeking to demonstrate that Sasha is part of the Eighth Initiative Group, a feminist organization in Saint Petersburg, and that her action was guided by “political hatred”.